Andrzej Bogucki: Early life

 Bogucki was born to a family with long-standing traditions in theatre and stage.
 His parents were the actors Stanisław Bogucki and Róża Bogucka-Rapacka.
 He was the grandson of the famous Polish actor and director Wincenty Rapacki.

 Bogucki attended and graduated as a cavalry officer from the Officer's Cadet School in Grudziądz.
 While at school he participated in equestrian competitions and became an officer in the Polish Army.
 He served in the 7th Regiment Cavalry in Mińsk Mazowiecki, but was discharged for health reasons in 1929.
 In the same year, he began appearing in stage plays for children.
 From then on, he focused on his acting career.

 World War II

-During World War II, Bogucki and his wife were involved with the anti-Nazi Polish resistance movement, the Armia Krajowa (Home Army).
+During World War II, Bogucki and his wife were involved with the anti-German Polish resistance movement, the Armia Krajowa (Home Army).
 In February 1944 they were contacted through members of the Jewish underground by their friend, the pianist Władysław Szpilman, who was working as a slave laborer as one of the remaining Jews in the Warsaw Ghetto.
 Anticipating that the Germans were planning to liquidate even the slave workers (most other Jews had already been deported to Treblinka), Szpilman, with help from Bogucki, escaped the ghetto and hid on the non-Jewish side of Warsaw.
-With help from Bogucki, Janina and others, Szpilman survived the war.
-His life was later the basis for the 2002 film The Pianist.
+With help from Bogucki, Janina and others, including Czesław Lewicki, Szpilman survived the war.
+The story of his life was later the basis for the 2002 film The Pianist.
+They were among thirty or so non-Jewish Poles involving in helping Szpilman during the war.

 After the war, in the 1950s Szpilman composed songs especially for Andrzej and Janina, including the popular Czerwony autobus (Red bus).

+Bogucki was awarded the Order of Polonia Restituta for his career and actions during World War II.
+In 1978 the Yad Vashem institute awarded him and his wife the Righteous Among the Nations award, an award given to non-Jewish people who helped Jews during the German persecution.